|Relevant SDG Targets |

 |On this page: DWA-SDG Relationship | Cross-cutting policy drivers | Partnerships | ILO Capacity | Resources|

 Rural areas are characterized by governance gaps and informality.
 Gender inequalities in rural areas are pervasive.
 If women in rural areas had the same access to agriculture assets, education and markets as men, agricultural production could be increased and the number of hungry people reduced by 100-150 million38.
 Rural labour markets are often dysfunctional.
-Labour market institutions, organization and representation are weak.
+Labour market institutions are weak, as are their organization and representation.
 Underemployment is widespread and incomes are generally low.
 Access to social protection is extremely limited.
-Rural workers are often vulnerable, they are, in numerous circumstances, not fully covered by national labour law and, more broadly, their rights are often not realized or enforced.
+Rural workers are often vulnerable, and in numerous circumstances, are not fully covered by national labour law, while more broadly, their rights are often not realized or enforced.
 Indigenous and tribal peoples are particularly vulnerable to discrimination.
 Because of this vulnerability and lack of organization, the voice of rural workers is often not heard in relation to both rural development and broader economic and social development.

 Common challenges to unleashing the potential of rural areas include low productivity; underinvestment in agriculture and non-farm rural employment; lack of adequate infrastructure; poor occupational safety and health and working conditions; and limited or no access to services, including financial services.
 Additional pressures in rural economies result from conflict, natural resource depletion and climate change.

 The rural economy holds considerable potential for economic growth, employment creation and promotion of decent work if the right policies are in place.
 The ILO’s Decent Work Agenda, as an integrated rights-based development strategy, supports tripartite constituents in their efforts to promote sustainable rural livelihoods.